yajirobee/logs/_posts/2024-04-15-db_paper_reading.md

 - Surprising behavior change of engines because of a trivial change of library
   - It's often the case that a small change results in significant behavior change in complex systems like data processing engines.
   - The velocity of library development will be slow if the development team were to be too conservative.
-- Dependencies broght by the library
+- Dependencies brought by the library
   - If an engine required only few functionalities of the library, it may be overkill to use it.
-It should be an option towrite from scratch to avoid dependency hell.
+It should be an option to write from scratch to avoid dependency hell.

 Anyway, I think it's good that there is an option to share common implementations.
 Ideally, each engine developer can decide whether they use a library or write from scratch depending on trade-off.